 Individuality has become an abstraction on an abstraction; thus the People have become one kind of public or another depending on what the social context demands.
 How can I or anyone hope to understand what individuality means when true political and social individuality is so countermanded by one pluralism after another, one determinism in assault against any or all notions of free-will, an assault backing up these pluralisms.
 A better understanding of the limits of free-will and determinism, how one affects the other, or how free-will stands as counterweight, counterpoint, to determinism, often times in spite of determinism.

-Free-will versus Determinism remains one of the most persistently relevant philosophical questions for us to consider.
+Free-will (which is the power to act separately from the constraint of necessity or fate; the ability to act at one’s own discretion) versus Determinism (which is a doctrine that asserts all events, including human action, are ultimately determined by causes external to the will) remains one of the most persistently relevant philosophical questions for us to consider.
 We must wonder about it ontologically, but especially epistemologically as well as ethically.
 A greater articulation of both of these concepts would go a long way in helping us to manage our freedom, but we fear anyone who shows an expertise in language beyond what Hollywood or Publishing can package for the purposes of making it popular.